 Beaney’s case illustrates the importance of appointing experienced managers to conduct grievance hearings, to ensure the manager has sufficient time to fully consider the grievance and gather evidence, for witnesses to be challenged where appropriate and for clear guidance to be available to employees on what constitutes improper behaviour in the workplace.

 Boyes Turner provide a range of training sessions and webinars for managers dealing with grievances, disciplinaries and appeals.
-Please get in touch if you would like further information on these services or assistance with any workplace issue.

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.